 Email: panda AT cse.ohio-state.edu

-Dr. Dhabaleswar K. (DK) Panda is a Professor of Computer Science at the Ohio State University.
+Dr. Dhabaleswar K. (DK) Panda is a Professor and Distinguished Scholar of Computer Science at the Ohio State University.
 He obtained his Ph.D. in computer engineering from the University of Southern California.
 His research interests include parallel computer architecture, high performance networking, InfiniBand, network-based computing, exascale computing, programming models, GPUs and accelerators, high performance file systems and storage, virtualization and cloud computing and BigData (Hadoop (HDFS, MapReduce and HBase) and Memcached).
-He has published over 350 papers in major journals and international conferences related to these research areas.
-Dr. Panda has served as Program Chair/Co-Chair/Vice Chair of many international conferences and workshops including HiPC '12, CCGrid '12, HiPC '11, IEEE Cluster (Cluster)'10, Supercomputing (SC)'08, ANCS '07, Hot Interconnect 2007, IPDPS '07, HiPC '07, Hot Interconnect 2006, CAC (2001-04), ICPP '01, CANPC (1997-98) and ICPP '98.
+He has published over 400 papers in major journals and international conferences related to these research areas.
+Dr. Panda has served (or serving) as Program Chair/Co-Chair/Vice Chair of many international conferences and workshops including ExaComm (15-17), ESPM2 (15-16), HPBDC (15-17), CCGrid '16, PGAS '15, HPBDC '15, HiPC '12, CCGrid '12, HiPC '11, IEEE Cluster (Cluster)'10, Supercomputing (SC)'08, ANCS '07, Hot Interconnect 2007, IPDPS '07, HiPC '07, Hot Interconnect 2006, CAC (2001-04), ICPP '01, CANPC (1997-98) and ICPP '98.
 He has served as the General Chair of ICPP '06.
 He has served as an Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS) and IEEE Transactions on Computers (TC).
 Currently, he is serving as an Associated Editor of Journal of Parallel and Distributed Computing (JPDC).
 He has served as Program Committee Member for more than 100 international conferences and workshops.
 Prof. Panda is a motivated speaker.
 He has Served as an IEEE Distinguished Visitor and an IEEE Chapters Tutorial Speaker.
 He has delivered a large number of invited Keynote/Plenary Talks, Tutorials and Presentations Worldwide.

-Dr. Panda and his research group members have been doing extensive research on modern networking technologies including InfiniBand and 10GE/iWARP.
-His research group is currently collaborating with National Laboratories and leading InfiniBand and 10GE/iWARP companies on designing various subsystems of next generation high-end systems.
-The MVAPICH2 and MVAPICH2-X (High Performance MPI and MPI+PGAS over InfiniBand, iWARP and RoCE) software packages , developed by his research group, are currently being used by more than 2,275 organizations worldwide (in 74 countries).
+Dr. Panda and his research group members have been doing extensive research on modern networking technologies including InfiniBand, Omni-Path, iWARP and RoCE.
+His research group is currently collaborating with National Laboratories and leading InfiniBand, Omni-Path, iWARP and RoCE companies on designing various subsystems of next generation high-end systems.
+The MVAPICH2 (High Performance MPI and MPI+PGAS over InfiniBand, iWARP and RoCE with support for GPGPUs, Xeon Phio and Virtualization) software libraries , developed by his research group, are currently being used by more than 2,700 organizations worldwide (in 83 countries).
 These software packages have enabled several InfiniBand clusters to get into the latest TOP500 ranking.
-More than 228,000 downloads of this software have taken place from the project website alone.
+More than 405,000 downloads of this software have taken place from the project website alone.
 These software packages are also available with the software stacks for network vendors (InfiniBand and iWARP), server vendors and Linux distributors (such as RedHat and SuSE).

 Dr. Panda leads Network-Based Computing Research Group .
 Students and staff members of this group are involved in multiple state-of-the-art research projects .
 Members of his group have obtained a large number of Awards and Recognitions .
 Dr. Panda's research is supported by funding from US National Science Foundation, US Department of Energy, Ohio Board of Regents and several industry including IBM, Intel, Cisco, Cray, SUN, Mellanox, NVIDIA, QLogic and NetApp.